Veganism Statistics 2026 You Need To Know

 Here are some US vegan statistics for you.

-Almost 6% of Americans Are Vegans (The Guardian, Plant Protein Sources)
+Almost 4% of Americans Are Vegans (Statista)

 39% of Americans Actively Try Incorporating Plant-Based Food (Vegan Options) Into Their Diet.
 (Nielsen)